DevExpress/devextreme-documentation/concepts/05 UI Components/DropDownBox/00 Getting Started with DropDownBox/00 Getting Started with DropDownBox.md

 #include tutorials-intro-installationnote

-The DropDownBox consists of a text field that displays the current value, and a drop-down field that can contain any UI element.
+The DropDownBox component consists of a text field that displays the current value, and a drop-down field that can contain any UI element.

 This tutorial shows how to add the DropDownBox component to your application and configure the component's core features.